Client Login

 Who should you pick to be trustees?

-The trustees have control over the trust and making distributions to the beneficiaries, so you should select people who you trust to carry out your wishes.
+The trustees have control over the trust and its distributions to the beneficiaries, so you should choose individuals or professional trustees you trust to act in line with your intentions and exercise sound judgement.

 Do discretionary trusts have legal requirements?

-Discretionary trusts are their own separate legal entity and must be registered with the Trust Registration Service and HMRC for tax reporting, if appropriate.
+Yes, discretionary trusts are considered separate legal entities and must comply with specific legal and regulatory requirements.
+They need to be registered with the Trust Registration Service (TRS) in the UK, which ensures transparency and allows HMRC to monitor trusts for tax purposes.

 How many trusts can I have at any given time?

-There is no limit on the number of trusts an individual can establish, although there are rules relating to reporting and trust-specific taxes, so it’s important the appropriate advice is sought to ensure initial and ongoing compliance.
+There is no limit on the number of trusts an individual can establish, although there are rules relating to reporting and trust-specific taxes.
+It’s important that the appropriate advice is sought to ensure initial and ongoing compliance.

 What assets can be held in a discretionary trust?

-A discretionary trust can hold most types of asset that has a value.
+A discretionary trust can hold most types of assets that have a value.
 These could include:

-• Business assets – partnership interests, intellectual property rights and shares in private companies.
+• Business assets, including partnership interests, intellectual property rights and shares in private companies

-It’s important to note that while most assets can be held in trust there may be tax implications or specific rules.
-Therefore we always advise you to speak to your financial adviser when looking at a discretionary trust.
+It’s important to note that while most assets can be held in trust, there may be tax implications or specific rules.
+We always recommend you speak to a financial adviser when looking at a discretionary trust.

 Can Mattioli Woods advise me on trust establishment?